-Long a favorite of Winter Texans, the Big Bend town of Marathon offers a mild climate, plenty of outdoor recreational activities, and a close proximity to Mexico, the McDonald Observatory, Big Bend National Park, and much more.
+Long a favorite travel spot during winter for Texans, the Big Bend town of Marathon offers a mild climate, plenty of outdoor recreational activities, and close proximity to Mexico, the McDonald Observatory, Big Bend National Park, and much more.
 Originally a railroad town, Marathon was founded in 1882.
 In a quirky twist of West Texas history, Marathon was originally the county seat of Buchel County.
 However, Buchel County disestablished in 1897 because of the meager population and Marathon became part of Brewster County.

-After passing through Del Rio, US Route 90 winds through South Texas stops such as Bracketville, Uvalde, Sabinal, Hondo, and Castroville before entering the Texas tourism mecca of San Antonio.
-In San Antonio, Hwy 90 begins its off-again, on-again intermingling with I-10.
-Several times between San Antonio and the Texas/Louisiana border, the two highways run concurrently (multiplexing, as the highway department likes to say).
+After passing through Del Rio, Route 90 winds through South Texas stops such as Bracketville, Uvalde, Sabinal, Hondo, and Castroville before entering the Texas tourism mecca of San Antonio.
+In San Antonio, Route 90 begins its off-again, on-again intermingling with I-10.
+Several times between San Antonio and the Louisiana border, the two highways run concurrently ("multiplexing," as the highway department likes to say).
 Regardless, visitors will have little difficulty finding plenty to see and do in the Alamo City.
-The San Antonio Riverwalk, the Alamo, SeaWorld, Fiesta Texas, the San Antonio Zoo, and Hemisphere Park are all in the city, as well as numerous museums, restaurants, shops, and other attractions await in Texas' most popular vacation destination.
+The San Antonio Riverwalk, the Alamo, SeaWorld, Fiesta Texas, the San Antonio Zoo, and Hemisphere Park are all in the city, as well as numerous museums, restaurants, shops, and other attractions.

 The final stop before Route 90 leaves Texas and enters Louisiana is the city of Orange.
-Located on the Texas/Louisiana border, Orange is, as one might expect, a unique blend of Texan and Cajun cultures.
+Located on the border of Texas and Louisiana, Orange is a unique blend of Texan and Cajun cultures.
 Nearby Sabine Lake is a scenic place to relax and play around in the water—although it is especially popular with recreational fishermen.
 Orange itself is home to a number of great restaurants and small attractions, such as the 19th-century W.H.
 Stark House, a Victorian gem and a Texas Historic Landmark.
 From Orange, you can finish your Route 90 road trip or continue on through the Gulf Coast of Louisiana, Mississippi, Alabama, and all the way to the Atlantic Coast of Florida where it ends in Jacksonville.